Scott Quigley: Barrow

 On 20 May 2019, Quigley signed for National League side Barrow on a three-year deal.
 He was the division's top-scorer with 20 goals by the time the National League was suspended due to the coronavirus pandemic, though Quigley himself was also suspended following a red card in a 1–0 home defeat to Notts County on 7 March.
 Though the season was not resumed, Barrow went on to be promoted to the Football League as National League champions.
 He signed a new three-year contract in July 2020.
 He was voted as Barrow's Fans' Player of the Year.
 He was also named on the National League Team of the Year, along with teammates Josh Kay and John Rooney.

 He took until late November to score his first goal of Barrow's return to the Football League, though manager David Dunn believed it would kick-start the striker's season.
 Dunn was sacked a few weeks later though, and new appointment Michael Jolley said that Quigley was "a focal point for the team, he's a threat and a real handful.
 He takes a lot of heat on behalf of the team...
 I'm really looking forward to working with him".
-Jolley's reign lasted just two months, but caretaker-manager Rob Kelly kept faith in Quigley, who scored 15 goals from 41 appearances to help Barrow to finish above the League Two relegation zone at the end of the 2020–21 season.
+Jolley's reign lasted just two months, but caretaker manager Rob Kelly kept faith in Quigley, who scored 15 goals from 41 appearances to help Barrow to finish above the League Two relegation zone at the end of the 2020–21 season.

 Stockport County

 On 15 July 2021, Quigley announced his departure from Barrow and returned to the National League to join Stockport County for an undisclosed fee, signing a three-year deal.
 He cited "family reasons" as the reason for his move to Edgeley Park and urged Barrow fans not to listen to "lies" to the contrary as new Barrow manager Mark Cooper stated that Stockport had offered a contract that Barrow could not compete with.
+On 17 November, he scored two goals as Stockport overturned a 3–1 deficit to beat League One side Bolton Wanderers in the first round of the FA Cup.
 He scored ten goals in 37 appearances throughout the 2021–22 season as Dave Challinor's "Hatters" secured a return to the Football League as champions of the National League.

 Having been limited to four substitute appearances after Stockport's return to the EFL, Quigley joined Rochdale on a season-long loan on 1 September 2022.
-Manager Jim Bentley commented that "Scott is a player I’ve always admired and have come close to signing previously".
+Manager Jim Bentley commented that "Scott is a player I've always admired and have come close to signing previously".
+He scored five goals in twenty starts and seven substitute appearances for Rochdale in the 2022–23 campaign as the club were relegated out of the Football League in last place.